kubernetes/kompose/README.md

 Download from [GitHub](https://github.com/kubernetes/kompose/releases/download/v1.20.0/kompose-windows-amd64.exe) and add the binary to your PATH.

+Note: `kompose up` is not supported on windows.

 ## Shell autocompletion

 We support both Bash and Zsh autocompletion.